 Water supply for Travis Ranch is provided by Forney Lake Water Supply Corporation ("FLWSC"), which holds a Certificate of Convenience and Necessity over a certain area, including all of Travis Ranch.
 FLWSC purchases wholesale water from the NTMWD.
 Pursuant to an August 11, 2003 agreement between FLWSC and the Travis Ranch Districts, as amended, FLWSC has committed 1,900 ESFCs of its existing capacity to Travis Ranch.
 FLWSC has contracted with NTMWD to purchase 1,500 gallons per minute ("gpm") of water supply.
-FLWSC owns and operates a 950,000 gallon ground storage tank, a 500,000 gallon elevated storage tank and 1,500 gpm supply line, which is sufficient to serve 2,500 ESFCs.
+FLWSC owns and operates a 950,000 gallon ground storage tank, a 500,000 gallon elevated storage tank and 1,500 gpm supply line.
+Additionally, a second elevated storage tank with a total capacity of 500,000 gallons is currently under construction, which is sufficient to serve 4,000 ESFCs.